sinhashutosh/User_Registration/README.md

 As a User need to
-enter
+follow pre
-a valid email
+-defined
-- E.g. abc.xyz@bl.co.in - Email has 3 mandatory parts (abc, bl
+Mobile Format -
-& co) and 2 optional (xyz & in) with
+E.g. 91 9919819801 - Country code follow by space and 10
-precise @ and . positions
+digit number